Generalized Perfect Matrices

 \subsection{An Outer Approximation to \texorpdfstring{$\CPK$}{CPK}}

 In this section we give an outer approximation to $\CPK$ using the extreme points and extreme rays of $\RyshkovK$.
-This is analogue to the polyhedral subdivision of $\Sym_{\succ 0}^n$ mentioned in the introduction and to \cite[Theorem~2.3]{CertificateAlgo} in the copositive case.
+This is analogue to the polyhedral subdivision of $\Sym_{\succ 0}^n$ mentioned in the introduction and to the one given in \cite[Theorem~2.3]{CertificateAlgo} in the copositive case.
 They allow for certification of non-membership in $\CPK$.

 \begin{thm} Let $K$ be a full-dimensional closed convex cone.
 Then

 \end{thm} \begin{proof} We have $\interior \COPK \subseteq \cone \RyshkovK \subseteq \COPK$ and thus by dualizing $\CPK = (\cone \RyshkovK)^*$.
 By \cite[Theorem~18.5]{ConvexAnalysisRockafellar} we have